EricSmekens/node-serial-obd/README.md

 # Pre-requests
 * If it's a Bluetooth ELM327, then it should already be paired and connected with rfcomm connect!
+* You might need to run it with SUDO!
+(If it says: serial port X is not ready!
 # Install
 `npm install node-serial-obd`
 # Documentation